lgili/SpiceLab/docs/reporting.md

 # Reporting Helpers

-Circuit Toolkit ships with a minimal reporting layer so simulation scripts can produce shareable artefacts (HTML or Markdown) without pulling in a full templating engine.
+spicelab ships with a minimal reporting layer so simulation scripts can produce shareable artefacts (HTML or Markdown) without pulling in a full templating engine.
 The core entry point is `spicelab.reporting.ReportBuilder`.